ZoneMinder/zmNinja/docs/guides/FAQ.rst

   ``/var/lib/zmeventnotification/push/tokens.txt`` - if it's empty, your device is not able to connect to it.
 Check ES logs, also check zmNinja logs.
 The answer will be between them

+* If you are running ES in dlandon's docker image and are seeing connection to the ES being reset, you may need to restart the ES manually.
+I don't use that docker image - to further debug, please raise issues in the docker repo.

 My device is not receiving push for a specific monitor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~